Business is One Thing...Family Businesses are Another

-Family Business coaching occurs when families are in business together.
+Family Business occurs when families are in business together.
 Usually a parent (typically the father or grandfather, but occasionally the mother) starts the business and builds it from humble beginnings to a profitable business over time.
-It might be a first generation family business, or for example, a business of longevity being a fourth or fifth generation.
+It might be a first generation family business, or for example, a business of longevity being a fourth or fifth generation or beyond.

 Families can be complex networks at the best of times and provide intriguing interactions with agendas and 'sub-texts' of all kinds being played out.
 However, when there is both Power and Money involved, the agendas become larger and more emotional and often more devastating.